ArturKlauser/raspberrypi-rstudio/README.md

 ## Installing RStudio Natively on Your Raspberry Pi
 Once you have extracted the .deb images from the build container in the steps above you're ready to install them natively on your Raspberry Pi.
-To make sure the dependencies are also properly installed we'll use =apt= instead of =dpkg= and we also update the package list first:
+To make sure the dependencies are also properly installed we'll use `apt` instead of `dpkg` and we also update the package list first:
 ```
 sudo apt-get update
 sudo apt install ./rstudio-server-1.1.463-1~r2r_armhf.deb # installs rstudio-server